Zach Kanin

-Zachary Kanin is an American writer, producer, and cartoonist.
+Zachary Joshua Kanin (born September 20, 1983) is an American writer, producer, and cartoonist.
 He is a former SNL staff writer and the co-creator, producer, and writer of Detroiters and I Think You Should Leave with Tim Robinson.

 Early life and education

 Kanin was born in Washington, D.C. to Dennis R. Kanin and Carol Kanin, and was raised in Newton, Massachusetts.
 His maternal grandfather is former Rhode Island governor Frank Licht.
 Kanin began drawing as early as preschool.

-He attended Harvard University and received his degree in English.
+He attended The Roxbury Latin School in West Roxbury, MA before matriculating to Harvard University.
+At Harvard, he received his degree in English.
 He joined The Harvard Lampoon in 2002 and later became president.

 Career

 Kanin worked as an assistant to The New Yorker's cartoons editor, Robert Mankoff for two years after college.
 Eventually, Kanin began to submit his own work for publication.
 He has published approximately 300 cartoons in The New Yorker as of 2014.
 The style of his cartoons was described by Richard Gehr of The Comics Journal as "a slightly surreal place where things have gone sometimes seriously awry."